wodby/docs/docs/stacks/_includes/local/docker-for-mac.md

+There two major problems macOS users face with when using Docker for mac:

-### Permissions issues
+### macOS permissions issues

-Use `-dev-macos` version of php image where default `wodby` user has `501:20` uid/gid that matches default macOS user.
+To avoid any permissions issues caused by different user id (uid), group id (gid) between your host and a container use `-dev-macos` version of php image (uncomment the environment variables in `.env` files) where the default user `wodby` has `501:20` uid/gid that matches default macOS user.

-### Poor volumes performance
+### Bind mounts performance

-There 2 ways how can improve performance of docker volumes on macOS:
+Out of the box Docker for mac bind mounts (volumes from host) have poor performance on sync.
+There are 2 ways how it can  be improved.
+[Performance tests 2017 Docker-sync vs Native](https://github.com/EugenMayer/docker-sync/wiki/Performance-Tests-2017).

-#### User-guided Caching
+#### User-guided caching

-Since Docker for Mac 17.06 there's a new `:cached` option available for volumes.
+Since Docker for Mac 17.06 there's a new native `:cached` option available for bind mounts.
 You can find more information about this in [docker blog](https://blog.docker.com/2017/05/user-guided-caching-in-docker-for-mac).

 Replace _codebase_ volume definition of _php_ and _nginx_/_apache_ services with the option below marked as "User-guided caching".